KentoNishi/WSL-GUI/readme.md

 ![admin](images/defender.png)

 5. Complete the Xming setup.
+> If you already have Xming installed, simply close the installation window.

 ![admin](images/xming.png)